ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## Access Token in External Authorization Data {#AT-in-EAD}

 Instead of uploading the access token to the /authz-info endpoint at RS as described in {{c-rs}}, C MAY include the access token either in EDHOC message\_1 or message\_3 by making use of the External Authorization Data fields (see {{Section 3.8 of I-D.ietf-lake-edhoc}}).
 The former is shown by the example in {{example-with-optimization}}.
-The latter causes the access token to be encrypted between C and RS, which enables protection of privacy sensitive information in the access token.
+In the latter case, the access token is encrypted between C and RS, which provides an alternative for protecting potential sensitive information in the access token.

 Editor's note: Shall we remove the EAD_1 case?
 The case POST /token offers already early abort, and the EAD_3 case is equally efficienct but offers better protection of the access token.